Registration / Re-registration

 You must then complete your registration or re-registration depending on your situation:

-You were not enrolled at the University of Montpellier (UM) in the 2024–2025 academic year and:
+You were not enrolled at the University of MONTPELLIER (UM) during the 2025–2026 academic year, and:

-• have never been enrolled at UM before and went through an admissions process (MonMaster, eCandidat, Parcoursup): you must log in to the Primoweb first-time registration application;
+- If you have never been enrolled at UM before and went through the admissions process (MonMaster, eCandidat, Parcoursup), you must log in to the Primoweb first-time registration application;

-• If you were already enrolled at UM prior to the 2024–2025 academic year: you must contact the Admissions Office;
+- If you were already enrolled at UM before the 2025/2026 academic year: you must contact the Admissions Office;

 Online payment is required.